- What if I can’t pay this month?

 If it’s the first time you’ve missed a payment, your credit score won’t necessarily reflect a change.
 However, if you continue to fall behind on payments, you are likely to see a negative impact on your credit score.

-The US has declared COVID-19 a national emergency and adjusted the process for lenders to report alternative payment arrangements for this period.
-If you were paying on or ahead of schedule but you’ve since entered a forbearance arrangement due to COVID-19, Prodigy Finance will continue to report your loan as on schedule to the US credit bureau.
+The credit bureaus that Prodigy Finance reports to in both the US and the UK have adjusted the process for lenders to report alternative payment arrangements during the COVID-19 period.
+If you were paying on or ahead of schedule but you’ve since entered a forbearance arrangement due to COVID-19, Prodigy Finance will continue to report your loan as on schedule to Experian in the US and Transunion in the UK